Contact us early; we're here to help!

-To get started, submit a Marketing Project Request or a Web Work Request.
+To get started, submit a Marketing Project Request, Web Work Request or Video Request.
 This is the primary way the Office of Marketing and Creative Services accepts work; it ensures your project—and all pertinent information—is added to our queue.
+If you have an idea, but want to discuss logistics and timeline before submitting a request, our team can work with you.
+Reach us at email@example.com for a consultation.

 Upon submission of your request, you will receive an email confirmation with a job number.
 A member of the marketing team will contact you to get started or to make recommendations on how best to complete your project successfully.